svanderburg/disnix-stafftracker-java-example/README.md

     http://test2:8080/StaffTracker

-The `hostname` part must be replaced by the real hostname of the machine to which the web application front-end is deployed.
+The `test2` hostname must be replaced by the real hostname of the machine to which the web application front-end is deployed.
 Check the distribution model for this.
 If the network expression is used included in this example, the third machine in the network machine automatically boots into IceWM and includes the Mozilla Firefox web browser for convenience.

 License
 =======